ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 This simple box-bullet-line notation can grow with your needs.
 For example you can start modeling only undirected connections, add flows by giving your connections a direction and extend even more by adding caller indication with calling sequences later.

-Of course the entire notation language of the UML activity diagram is at hand for you to model more complex flows.
-Just use the tiny bullet for an enhancement towards caller flow and sequence indication.